Mastery Approach to Parenting in Sports

 A Self-Instruction Program for Youth Sport Parents

-So what are the options?
-One solution is to bar parents from attending practices and games.
-But wouldn’t it be better for sports to help bring families closer together?
 If sports are to make the greatest possible contribution to youngsters’ development, parents must be involved.
-Mothers and fathers can learn to be successful sport parents by watching the Mastery Approach to Parenting in Sports–a research-based self-instruction DVD that complements the program for coaches and is designed to get parents and coaches “on the same page” to the benefit of children.
+Mothers and fathers can learn to be successful sport parents by watching the Mastery Approach to Parenting in Sports–a research-based self-instruction video that complements the program for coaches and is designed to get parents and coaches “on the same page” to the benefit of children.
 The primary focus is on encouraging parents to provide a mastery motivational climate that emphasizes a definition of success as self-improvement, giving maximum effort, and enjoying the activity for its own sake instead of defining success as winning and besting others.
 A major theme is emphasized: What young athletes learn in sports carries over into their everyday lives.
 The program also discusses appropriate parent behavior, relations with coaches, and answers many questions that parents have.

-Mastery Approach to Parenting in Sports DVD Content Outline
+Mastery Approach to Parenting in Sports Video Content Outline

 -